jorol/processing-marc/acknowledgement.md

 ## Acknowledgement

-The manual "[Einführung in die Verarbeitung von PICA-Daten](https://pro4bib.github.io/pica/#/)" by [Jakob Voß](https://github.com/nichtich) was use as a template for this tutorial.
+The manual "[Einführung in die Verarbeitung von PICA-Daten](https://pro4bib.github.io/pica/#/)" by [Jakob Voß](https://github.com/nichtich) was used as a template for this tutorial.

 The technical infrastructure for providing this manual was copied from [Felix Lohmeier](https://felixlohmeier.de/), who, by the way, also provides other interesting introductions to data processing topics for library and cultural institutions.